-How to make your own safari greeting cards using Life of Colour Products
+How to make your own safari greeting cards using Life of Colour pens and stencils

 Are you one of the people who makes their own cards or buys them from a newsagent?
 Personally I would rather spend more on the gift and less on the card, so I fall into the former category.
 With my Life of Colour Pens and stencils I feel like I can make all my own cards with confidence and pride.
 Nothing is more special and personal than giving a loved one a card that you took your time and effort to make.

-In this tutorial I will show you how to make a beautiful safari greeting card using all of our products.
+In this tutorial I will show you how to make a beautiful safari greeting card using watercolour pens, paint pens and stencils!

 What you will need:

 - Card or paper (for easy blending we recommend a thick and smooth marker or mixed media paper, or watercolour paper, but any paper will do!)